What parents should know about the psychological readiness of the child towards studying

 What’s the correct way of preparing the child for school?

-Forming the motivation to learn and a positive attitude towards school
+Forming the motivation to learn and a positive attitude toward school

 - Watch movies and read books about school collectively, and then discuss them.